Stuffed Acorn Squash Breakfast Bowls

 - Pre-heat oven to 400 degrees.

-- To make acorn squash, cut them in half lengthwise then scoop out the seeds.
-Place them on a baking sheet face down and bake until the skin can be easily be pierced with a fork, about 30-40 minutes depending on the size of the squash.
+- To make acorn squash, cut them in half lengthwise and place them on a baking sheet face down and bake until the skin can be easily be pierced with a fork, about 30-40 minutes depending on the size of the squash.

 - Store any extras in the fridge in a container for up to 4 days.

 Nutritional details for this recipe will vary but if your half squash serving is 200 grams and you serve it with 4 tbsp (60 g) of coconut yogurt, 1 tbsp of peanut butter and 1/4 cup of low-fat granola it will be 350 calories with 54 grams of carbs, 12 grams of fat and 9 grams of protein.